sumitmalik51/AIW-CAF-Methodology/02-Azure-Web-Application-Firewall-on-Application-Gateway.md

-# Azure Web Application Firewall on Application Gateway
+# Exercise 2: Azure Web Application Firewall on Application Gateway
 ## Lab objectives
 In this lab, you will complete the following exercise: